 4. On the move – Railways and Cycling

 The Valleys are fortunate to have a brilliant network of off road paths that are great for cycling, walking or even scooting along – these are a great resource for young families as the paths are away from traffic – so even the youngest can try out their cycling skills.
-If you want to be on the move but without breaking into a sweat – then jump on one of the Heritage Trails – The Brecon Mountain Railway runs into the Brecon Beacons from Merthyr Tydfil, whilst the Pontypool and Blaenavon Railway leaves from its new station below Big Pit in Blaenavon.
+If you want to be on the move but without breaking into a sweat – then jump on one of the heritage trains – The Brecon Mountain Railway runs into the Brecon Beacons from Merthyr Tydfil, whilst Blaenavon's Heritage Railway leaves from its new station below Big Pit National Coal Museum.

 5. Animals and Play Areas

 Children love animals and there are some great animal attractions that allow them to learn more about how different animals live and how they should be looked after.
-Both Wiggley’s Fun Farm, near Bridgend and Greenmeadow Farm, Cwmbran have great hands on experiences to enjoy.
-Parc Cwm Darren has a great, interactive game to get you out and about discovering the wildlife of this Country Park.
+Both Wiggley’s Fun Farm, near Bridgend and Greenmeadow Community Farm, Cwmbran have great hands on experiences to enjoy.
+Parc Cwm Darran has a great, interactive game to get you out and about discovering the wildlife of this park.